Cars Brands that start with H

 Higer Logo

-Manufacturer of city and tourist buses – the Chinese company HIGER Bus was founded in 1998 in Suzhou, as Suzhou King Long.
+HIGER Bus, a manufacturer of city and tourist buses, was founded in 1998 in Suzhou as Suzhou King Long.
 Its founder was King Long United Automobile.
-Today, HIGER Bus is the leading manufacturer in its country and ranks second globally.
-The company works closely with Scania, a brand from Sweden, which provides quality control of the output products.
-The brand has already developed and produced more than 50 series of passenger vehicles, creating about 30 unique models.
-In 2006 a joint Scania-Higer project was implemented.
+Today, HIGER Bus is the leading manufacturer in its country and ranks second in the world.
+The company works closely with the Swedish brand Scania, which provides quality control of the products.
+More than 50 series of passenger vehicles have already been developed and produced under this brand, and about 30 unique models have been created.
+In 2006, a joint Scania-Higer project was realized.

 Haima